neurogeom/CAR/docs/1-CAR-Server.md

 ```

 ### Upload Your Own Data
-The CAR-Server supports you to upload your own image data in Terafly format for subsequent collaborative reconstruction and other operations.
+The CAR-Server supports you in uploading your own image data in Terafly format for subsequent collaborative reconstruction and other operations.

 The first step is to copy the image to the folder created in the [Preparation](#preparation) step.